Grace M. Hansen Buell

 Grace Hanson Buell was an accomplished violinist who taught in Seventh-day Adventist schools in the late 1920s and 1930s in the Chicago, Illinois, and Portland, Oregon, areas and in Southern California.
 She toured widely in her younger years and played frequently later in life.

 She and her sister were hired to teach violin and piano at Chicago Conference Academy in the fall of 1926, three years after it was founded.
-They then taught together at Laurelwood Academy, beginning in 1929 and continuing until 1932.
+They then taught together at Laurelwood Academy, in Oregon, from 1929 to 1932.
 At that time Grace married Ronald Edwin Buell, a physician, and they moved to California, where she taught at SDA schools in the Los Angeles area, directed the choir at the Santa Ana SDA church for many years, and frequently performed as a soloist in Adventist churches and with her sister.

-The Buells were living in Santa Ana when she died at age eighty, shortly after playing for her nephew's wedding aboard the Queen Mary, which is docked at Long Beach.
-A memorial scholarship to assist violin and organ performance majors has been established in her name at La Sierra University.
+The Buells were living in Santa Ana when she died on June 18, 1987, at age eighty, shortly after playing for her nephew's wedding aboard the Queen Mary, which is docked at Long Beach.
+A memorial scholarship to assist violin and organ performance majors was established at that time in her name at La Sierra University.